abelcallejo/wordpress-environment/README.md

 ?>
 ```

-### ZIP
+### Method B

+**Zip file**.
 The traditional way of installing libraries in PHP is by using compressed files.
 This intuitive-*vises* the package management for PHP projects.
 For this method, installation is done by user interface.

-1. Download a ZIP copy of the library - [wordpress-environment-master.zip](https://github.com/abelcallejo/wordpress-environment/archive/master.zip)
+1. Download a Zip copy of the library - [wordpress-environment-master.zip](https://github.com/abelcallejo/wordpress-environment/archive/master.zip)
-2. Decompress/unzip the file
+2. Decompress/unzip the downloaded file
 3. In your PHP code, include the library like so:

 ```php